ATV & UTV Wheel Offset: What It Is & How to Read

 • Tracking issues.
 If your ATV has a wider track width than most, it can be a real pain to ride trails where the ruts are made from more narrow vehicles.

 • Increased wear.
-As the wheel moves outwards, the load on wheel bearings and suspension bushings increase significantly, leading to faster wear and premature failure.
+As the wheel moves outwards, the load on wheel bearings and suspension bushings increases significantly, leading to faster wear and premature failure.

 • Splashing.
 You don’t realize how vital the fender flares are before you’ve ridden an ATV with wheels that protrude a couple of inches outside the edge of the protective flare.

-• Less responsive handling and harder to steer.
-As the wheels move out from the wheel hub rotation point, they become increasingly harder to turn.
+• Less responsive handling and more rigid steering.
+As the wheels move out from the wheel hub rotation point, they become increasingly more challenging to turn.
 This makes for less responsive handling and increases strain and wear on the power steering system.

 The ET Number Is More Accurate Than ATV/UTV Offset